 This is the motherboard CMOS battery, which can be removed by disconnecting the cable from the motherboard.

-The speakers on the left and right sides of the fuselage, the volume of the cavity is not small, the actual sound performance is good.
+The speakers on the left and right sides of the fuselage, the volume of the cavity is not small, and the actual sound performance is good.

 Remove the screws that fix the cooling fan and the heat sink, and disconnect the fan cable from the motherboard to remove the fan and heat sink.
-You can see that the two fans are one-piece design and the dimensions are relatively close.
+You can see that the two fans are one-piece design, and the dimensions are relatively close.
 However, the two fans are limited by the size of the fuselage, so the design is relatively thin, relying on a large number of blades and high speed to obtain better air volume and wind pressure.

 It can be seen that a large area of pure copper fins is covered under the heat pipe, and the power supply part of the CPU also has auxiliary heat dissipation measures.